Nursing Jurisprudence and Ethics for Texas

 LEVELS OF NURSING PRACTICE IN TEXAS

 The licensed vocational nurse (LVN) and the professional, or registered, nurse have different roles within the nursing process.
 The nursing practice of an LVN requires supervision with oversight from a registered nurse (RN), advanced practice registered nurse, physician, physician assistant, podiatrist, or dentist.
-The LVN performs focused assessments and contributes to care planning, interventions, and evaluations.
-The RN is responsible for the overall coordination of care and performs comprehensive assessments, initiates the nursing care plan, and implements and evaluates care of the client or patient.
+The LVN collects data and information, recognizes changes in conditions and reports this to the RN supervisor or another appropriate clinical supervisor to assist in the identification of problems and contributes to care planning, interventions, and evaluations.
+The RN is responsible for the overall coordination of care and performs comprehensive assessments, initiates the nursing care plan, and implements and evaluates care of the client or patient (TX BON, 2017).

 THE PRACTICE OF VOCATIONAL NURSING